Bluppie05/nophp/README.md

 ```<script src="https://nophp-server.herokuapp.com/client.js"></script><div id="nophp"></div>```

+You can use a different noPHP server by ,changing the serverlink.

 Now to run php you'll have to add the code below to your html document.

 ```<script>nophp("<?php your php code ?>");</script>```